 And it's no wonder — it's estimated that we're exposed to more than 5,000 advertisements a day, all designed to make us think we need to buy X to be happy.
 The messaging reinforces this notion that happiness is outside ourselves.

-But the research tells us otherwise.
-According to Rev. Dr. Brent Strawn, “the pursuit of happiness" as written in the Declaration wasn't meant to refer to chasing happiness but rather to the overall experience of happiness.
-Seeking happiness is one thing, but actually obtaining it and experiencing it —practicing happiness — is entirely different.
+But research tells us otherwise.
+According to Rev. Dr. Brent Strawn, "the pursuit of happiness," as written in the Declaration, wasn't meant to refer to chasing happiness but instead to the overall experience of happiness.
+Seeking happiness is one thing, but actually obtaining it and experiencing it — practicing happiness — is entirely different.

 Our founding fathers were encouraging the practice of happiness!